jvega1976/TransmissionRemote_iOS/README.md

 * iOS Notifications for downloaded Torrents
 * Rename files and change Location Data
 * Add and delete Trackers
-* Review the Remote server statistics
+* Review Remote server statistics
 * Add new torrents using the native iOS file Browser or sharing from other Apps
 * Search Torrents
+* Sort Torrent list by Name, Size, Speeds, Dates, etc.
 * Synchronize Servers connection setup between multiple devices (macOS and iOS) using iCloud.
 Setup is synchronized with macOS computers using the App Transmission Remote for macOS https://github.com/jvega1976/TransmissionRemote! (https://github.com/jvega1976/TransmissionRemote)